openregister/deployment/scripts/readme.md

 ### Naming a register with a human-friendly name

 The name of a register is immutable because it is its unique ID.
-But the register can also have a human-readable name, or 'register-name'.
-To set/change it, use the `scripts/name-a-register.sh` script.
+But the register can also have a human-readable name, or 'register-name' defined in `registry-data/data/{phase}/{register}/meta.yaml`.
+You can also set/change it with the `scripts/name-a-register.sh` script.

 ```sh
 ./name-a-register.sh alpha country "A list of countries recognised by the UK"